storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 The menu bar buttons either display drop-down menus (such as File), or launch particular actions (such as Preferences.)

 Each of these options is discussed in the next topics of this manual.
+##### Search #####
+Search
+StoryBuilder contains a search field, located at the left on the Menu Bar, which will perform narrow searches of your outline for specific items.
+To use it, enter text to search for in the search field and click the search button (hourglass.)
+The story elements containing the search text in selected fields will be highlighted:

+![][Search-Function]

+To clear the search, click on the search button a second time.

 ##### Show/Hide Navigation Pane #####
 1
 Show/Hide Navigation Pane